Employee Assistance Program for Creative Virtual Assistants in Australia | EAP Services

 Coping with Feedback and Client Criticism

-Customers are likely to give you helpful feedback and suggestions, which is something that creative people often have to deal with.
-But if you keep making the same changes or keep getting bad comments, it might hurt your confidence.
-It's important to have comments, but it may also hurt your confidence.
-Over time, this can cause feelings of self-doubt and worry, especially for freelancers who rely on happy customers to get their work done.
-The Employee Assistance Program (EAP) gives virtual assistants (VAs) the chance to learn how to tell the difference between constructive criticism and their own opinion.
-This might help people deal with criticism in a healthier way.
+Customers are likely to provide you with constructive criticism and recommendations, which is something that creative individuals frequently have to deal with.
+However, if you continue to make the same modifications or if you continue to receive negative remarks, it may be detrimental to your confidence.
+Although it is essential to get feedback, it may also be detrimental to your self-confidence.
+Over the course of time, this can give rise to emotions of self-doubt and stress, particularly for freelancers who are dependent on satisfied clients in order to complete their job.
+Through the Employee Assistance Program (EAP), virtual assistants (VAs) are provided with the opportunity to acquire the knowledge necessary to differentiate between constructive criticism and their own personal view.
+Individuals could find that this helps them deal with criticism in a more healthy way.

 Employee: